sophon-org/zkEVM-safe/README.md

 zkEVM-safe is a command-line tool for analyzing EVM smart contract bytecode to detect incompatible opcodes for zkEVM.
 It supports both Foundry and Hardhat project structures and allows customization of unsupported opcodes.

+## Motivation

+This tool was developed to address the growing need for efficient zkEVM compatibility checks as more contracts are ported to this emerging technology.

 ## Features

 - **Support for Foundry and Hardhat JSON structures**: Automatically detects and uses the appropriate JSON path style based on the structure of the file.